TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-crud-2019.md

             "required": true
         },
         {
+			"id": "changes_made",
+			"visibility": "is_new_problem == New_problem",
+			"order": 100,
+			"controlType": "multilinetextbox",
+            "displayLabel": "What changes have been made to the network\configuration\etc", "watermarkText": "What changes have been made since last time it worked", "required": true
+		},
+        {
 			"id": "previous_solution",
 			"visibility": "is_new_problem == Happened_before",
-			"order": 100,
+			"order": 110,
 			"controlType": "multilinetextbox",
             "displayLabel": "Previous solution if applicable",
             "watermarkText": "If the previous occurance was solved, please share how it was solved", "required": true
 		},
         {